 - (i) Annual leave shall accrue progressively during a year of service according to the Nurse Caregiver's ordinary hours of work and accumulates from year to year. - (a) Full-Time shiftworker Nurse Caregivers are entitled to six weeks annual leave per annum. - (b) Part-Time shiftworker Nurse Caregivers are entitled to four weeks annual leave per annum. - (c) Shiftworkers are entitled to an additional week of annual leave.
-For the purpose of the additional week of annual leave provided by the NES, a shiftworker is defined as: a Nurse Caregiver who is not a Day Worker as defined in Clause 7 - Definitions, of this Agreement. - (d) All other Nurse Caregivers are entitled to four weeks annual leave per annum.
+For the purpose of the additional week of annual leave provided by the NES, a shiftworker is defined as: a Nurse Caregiver who is not a Day Worker as defined in Clause 7 - Definitions, of this Agreement.
+To avoid any doubt, this means that a Nurse Caregiver who is a shiftworker is entitled to accrue seven weeks annual leave for each year of service with the Employer if they are employed on a full-time basis or five weeks annual leave for each year of service with the Employer, if they are employed on a part time basis. - (d) All other Nurse Caregivers are entitled to four weeks annual leave per annum.